benderlidze/bbw/_wallets/keepkey.md

 lang: en
 author: jordantuwiner
 permalink: "/wallets/keepkey/"
-seotitle: "KeepKey Review: Should You Get One?"
+seotitle: "KeepKey Review: Should You Get One?
+(2017)"
 title: "KeepKey"
 desc: KeepKey was released in September 2015 and is the second hardware Bitcoin wallet to offer a screen.
 wallet: keepkey